 Everyone wants the thick, shiny, perfectly bouncy hair we see in magazines; however, hair loss can keep that from becoming a reality.
 Over 50% of women will struggle with hair loss (medically called alopecia) during their lifetime.
 Annually in the US, over $2 billion is spent on treatments for loss and thinning of hair.
 There are many types of hair loss, which occur for different reasons and may require different treatment options.

 It is absolutely normal for a man or woman to shed anywhere between 100-200 hairs a day, and almost everyone experiences natural thinning and textural changes to the hair with aging.
 Unfortunately, there is no magic cure for hair loss, but there are certain things you can do to fight it.
 One of the easiest ways is to take a supplement that can help to promote healthy hair growth.
 This Kerotin Hair Growth Formula Review suggests that the Kerotin Hair Growth supplement is the best available.
 When visiting us, most patients can achieve some improvement once the etiology (cause) of their hair loss is confirmed.

 When we see a patient in our office whose chief complaint is hair loss, many questions need to be answered.
 How long has this been going on?
 Is the hair loss diffuse and occurring all over the scalp, or is it localized?
 Is the patient taking new medications, has there been a recent surgery or significant stressor?
 How old is the patient?
 What is the type of hairstyle, and are chemicals or other products frequently used on the hair?

 Some common types of hair loss include:

 This type of hair loss occurs several months to one year after any significant stress.
-It may include a life event like the loss of a family member or divorce.
+Often, it may include a life event like the loss of a family member or divorce.
 It occurs frequently in post-partum women or may appear after a patient has undergone general anesthesia for a surgical procedure.
 It may emerge after “shocks” to the body such as drastic weight loss, or from some medications.
 This type of hair loss is temporary but can be extremely worrisome to the patient.